Sunday, May 27, 2012

 That surprisingly, seemed to work.
 Everyone had a good laugh and I was add-in.

 Until Drew took the T-tops off the Firebird and offered her a ride - sorry, only room for two.
 Time for another poem.
-A killer.
-Framed it.
-Hoped she would weep when she saw it:
+Framed it - hoped she might weep when I gave it to her: The Bartender.

 THE BARTENDER